We are working to develop leaders like:

-Sean Lanigan is the founder and Community Convener of Beach Progressives in Long Beach, California, and Campus Chaplain at Cal State Long Beach.
+Sean Lanigan is the founder and Community Convener of Holy Ground in Long Beach, California, and Campus Chaplain at Cal State Long Beach.

-About Beach Progressives, which is a joint Lutheran-Episcopalian ministry, Sean says:
+About Holy Ground, which is a joint Lutheran-Episcopalian ministry, Sean says:

 “The dream we’re manifesting is a fresh expression of Christian community that calls young adults into passionate participation in God’s dream of shalom.
 We want to live with more wholehearted, self-giving, other-oriented love and with eyes wide open to God’s in-breaking grace.